-The Crystal Cabin Awards are presented in 8 categories:
+The Crystal Cabin Awards 2022 are going to be presented in eight categories.

 Developing new materials, new material applications or a new combination of materials for cabin systems can cut production costs and maximize usability.
 This category embraces an enormous variety of different aircraft components.
 Entries can be an innovative, single technical component, or material, but not a fully developed product like a seat.

 Travelling comfortably is an important business factor for airlines.
-This category has been created for great demands in passenger comfort.
-Therefore entries must improve passenger comfort within the cabin, either for all passengers or for specific groups of passengers.
+Entries in this category must specifically demonstrate how they improve passenger comfort within the cabin.
 An innovation that is of general use to a large group of individuals may well achieve higher marks due to its increased effectiveness for the airline´s success.
-This category includes e.g. economy seats, lavatories, bins, partitions, lighting system, linings, premium, business, first class products, VIP products etc. For products with a benefit more towards improved operations and performance, please also see categories like Cabin Systems.
+This category includes e.g. seats, lavatories, bins, partitions, lighting solutions, linings, premium, business, first class products, VIP products etc. For products with a benefit more towards improved operations and performance, please also see categories like Cabin Systems.

-This category provides room for college and university students to present their visions for innovative products and concepts for aircraft interior.
+This category provides room for college and university students to present their visions for innovative products and concepts for aircraft interiors.
 It should reflect the idea of making flying more comfortable, smart or ecological.
 Blue-sky thinking is encouraged but focus must also be on certificability, practicality and economics.
-By submitting an application in this category students would benefit from gaining important contacts within the industry regarding their professional future.
+By submitting an application in this category students benefit from gaining important contacts within the industry regarding their professional future.